mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 Similar to buses and branches, the input units can be changed to units other than per-units using different macros.

-Additionally, the user can easily inspect data for a specific generator using:
+Users can also display information for a specific generator with:
 ```@repl addGenerator
 print(system; generator = "Generator 1")
 ```